 Chipped, Fractured, or Broken Tooth

-Structural damage to a tooth hurts more often than not.
+Injuries that cause structural damage to a tooth can really hurt.
 If you experience a toothache and notice that a piece of your tooth has chipped or broken off, then rinse your mouth carefully with warm water.
 If it’s bleeding, then apply pressure with clean moist gauze until the bleeding stops (usually no longer than about ten minutes) and call our office to schedule an appointment.

 Partially Dislodged Tooth